reddesignsguy/notes/README.md

     - Hex data with a BLUE solid color fill (note the differences in highlighted cells) <img width="753" height="248" alt="image" src="https://github.com/user-attachments/assets/bd02fbe4-cc60-4ed8-bfd8-6d751bf4a6bd" />

-**c++**
+  - channel image data size scales with bounding box surrounding any of the rgb channels **c++**
 - spans
   - a "view" of a contiguous sequence of items